 Referees’ information (6 questions)

 - Does the referee need to fill the form or may s/he send a letter by email?

-We do not accept letter by email.
+We do not accept reference letters sent by email.

 The referees need to fill the online form.
 However, in the event that your referee cannot complete the online referee form, and subject to this stipulation only, she/he must contact us and we will send him/her the form in Word format.
 He/she must then complete it and send it back to us directly through our contact form (confidentially and from a professional email address).

 - How do my referees receive the form to fill out?